GavinBrisbane/Coursera-Getting-and-Cleaning-Data/CodeBook.md

 CodeBook for the Tidy Dataset
 =============================
-This code book provides the necessary details to understand how the _Tidy Dataset_ was created, why it was created and how to interpret the data in file.
+This code book provides the necessary details to understand how the _Tidy Dataset_ was created, why it was created and how to interpret the data in the file.

 Study Design
 ============